CMPUT301F23T07/pocket-inventory/README.md

 ## Project Overview

 The goal is to develop an app that enables users to efficiently record, manage, and store information about the items they own.
-The application must meet the following user needs expressed in partial user stories:
+The application meets the following user needs (when fully developed) expressed in partial user stories:

 ## User Stories